 As an educational initiative for children with special needs, the Magic Lamp Project has received high praise.

 - *1Provided at no charge in connection with SoftBank Group Corp.'s Pepper Social Contribution Program.

 A mobile phone packed with various features that assist children with special needs to learn and participate in society can seem like a magical object, and this is where the Magic Lamp Project took its name.

 The name Aki-chan (used in the Aki-chan's Magic Pocket and Aki-chan's Magic Pen Case projects) is taken from a real-life high-school student who had trouble communicating through speech.
 The project evolved through Aki-chan's use of electronic tools to communicate and is based on the actual experiences of Kenryu Nakamura, a professor at University of Tokyo Research Center for Advanced Science and Technology.

 Learning support research initiatives using ICT

 To date, we have collaborated with 430 special needs schools to promote initiatives to make students' studies and participation in society “barrier-free” by reporting and publishing case studies of the knowledge gained.

-Supporting the use of technology in teaching leadership to youth with special needs
+Supporting the use of technology in teaching leadership

 Since 2007, SoftBank has been supporting DO-IT (diversity, opportunities, internet working and technology) Japan (run by the Research Center for Advanced Science and Technology) to help youth with special needs enter university and find employment.